Bit20-Creative-Group/Graphene-Gateway/README.md

 # Graphene-Python-Gateway
-An Open Source Gateway for Graphene Blockchains
+An Open Source Gateway for BitShares/Graphene Blockchains

     ╔══════════════════════════╗
     ║ ╔═╗┬─┐┌─┐┌─┐┬ ┬┌─┐┌┐┌┌─┐ ║